hit-11/imdbCrawler/README.md

 # imdbCrawler
-## Crawl the data from IMDB's website using NodeJS.
+## Crawl data from IMDB's website using NodeJS.

 Suggests Random Movies from IMDB's website with their rating and release years.
 Random app just for fun  :stuck_out_tongue_closed_eyes: